 The voyage of the Esperanza was the longest and largest sea going tour Greenpeace had ever attempted.
 Our job was to get as many people as possible actively following the 9–month, 7-seas adventure – and contributing their own thoughts, images and, well, money.

-New materials, new processes or just innovative ways to use traditional ones.
-I studied and started my career as a designer - and I've never stopped loving the exploration of materials and the hands-on making of things.
+New materials, new processes or just innovative ways to use traditional ones - I studied and started my career as a designer and I've never stopped loving the exploration of form and the hands-on making of things.
 The examples here are packaging that saves lives, T-shirts that bring opposing cultures together and even interactive, motivational napkins.